veliswaan/wanderly-travel-agent/TUTORIAL.md

 ## 5. Phase 4: Deploying to AWS

-This is the exciting part — taking your local agent and deploying it to AWS!
+This is the exciting part, taking your local agent and deploying it to AWS!
 Follow these steps carefully.

 ### 5.1: Find the AgentCore CLI